wei9937/Python-training/README.md

 ## CrawlBug_TrainDelay II.py
  This is a crawl bug function.<br>
  Crawling delay time for taiwan's train<br>
- This is different of original version on that can show more detail currect delay time web="http://train.ptx.fly.idv.tw/"
+ This is different of original version on that can show more detail currect delay time <br>
+ web="http://train.ptx.fly.idv.tw/"